carblogguestpost/automotive-recycle/index.md

 ### 1. Get a Quote

-Contact a few <a href="https://alabamaracingscene.net/finding-the-best-car-scrap-dealers-near-me-your-complete-guide/">local scrap yards</a> or use an online comparison tool to get quotes.
+Contact a few **local scrap yards** or use an online comparison tool to get quotes.
 When requesting a quote, you'll need to provide details like the make, model, year, and condition of your car.
 Many companies provide ballpark estimates online, but a firm offer may be contingent on you sending photos of the vehicle.
 For those with multiple vehicles, **auto dismantlers** can often remove several cars in one visit.
 Some buyers may offer a better overall deal for bulk removal because their towing cost per car is lower.

 ### 2. Prepare Your Car for Pickup